-As the voice of business in our community, your local Chamber of Commerce advocates for a return to economic activity in accordance with public health and safety and in conjunction with the state's plan.
+As a voice of business in South Florida, The Chamber of Commerce of the Palm Beaches advocates for a return to economic activity in accordance with public health and safety and in conjunction with the state's plan.
 Any business that can have employees work remotely is still encouraged to do so.
-The purpose of this toolkit is to help business owners get the information they need in order to open, what steps should be taken to put you on the best path of success, and how to assess your business needs.
+The purpose of this guide is to help business owners get the information needed to help reopen, what steps should be taken to be on the best path of success, and how to assess your individual business needs.

-This year of COVID-19 is anything but business as usual and is truly uncharted territory for you, as well as your employees and your customers.
 We are all eager to open our doors and return to work, but it is imperative that we listen to our local and state lawmakers and health authorities, and take necessary precautions during this time.
-Reopening must be balanced with careful planning and diligent follow through to help protect those that depend on you for employment and those that rely on your goods and services.
+Reopening must be balanced with careful planning and diligent follow through to help protect those depending on you for employment and those relying on your goods and services.
 Remember, we only have one shot at opening the right way; let's all pitch in to help each other and do it right.
 We all have a responsibility to ensure the safety of our employees, our customers and our community.

-The following recommendations are drawn from conversations with business owners and local public health officials.
+The following recommendations are drawn from conversations with business owners and public health officials.